camoto-project/gamecompjs/README.md

 * enc-glb-raptor: Raptor *.GLB cipher
 * enc-xor-blood: Monolith/Blood *.RFF XOR cipher

+### Other

+* pad-generic: Add/remove padding bytes at repeating intervals to account for bugs in the way some games load and save files.

 ## Installation as an end-user

 If you wish to use the command-line `gamecomp` utility to work with the